tranquynh310/-MBBank-Incredible-Debt-Groups-Classification/README.md

 Several comments and initial guess:
 -  Customers with high transaction values seem to have a higher tendency to be in the credible groups.
--  Number of months seems to be a good predictor for debt group classification
+-  Monthly average amount seems to be a good predictor for debt group classification

 In this project, I used two ML models (Logistic Regression and kNN) to classify incredible/credible debt groups built on categorical dummy variables (customer age, gender, marital status, transaction type, term deposit type) and numerical features (monthly average transaction value, min & max transaction value from Mar to June 2021, average amount by debt group, change in amount for 3 months vs. for 1 month, account balance) and 1 output variable (debt group from group 1 to 5)